 There are a lot of dishes that incorporate celery for the color.
 If this is the case in the recipe you are following then you have many options to substitute celery to add color to your dish.

-Keep in mind that the flavor profiles of what you are replacing celery with so that it doesn’t ruin your dish.
+Keep in mind the flavor profiles of what you are replacing celery with so that it doesn’t ruin your dish.
 For instance, jalapenos are green but man would that spice up your dish which you may not want.

 Best Celery substitutes for salads